Bioluminescent16/Summer23-Project/README.md

-//This is the project I created during my summer 2023 internship to check for duplicate patient cases in tumor registries
+This is the project I created during my summer 2023 internship to check for duplicate patient cases in tumor registries.
+Obviously, I didn't include any of the tumor registry CSV files due to HIPAA compliance.